omidgz/dmg/readme.md

 then visit `localhost:8081`

 I wanted to use selenium to test by a browser.
+But time was limited.
-But time is limited Go could be better structured and could be unit tested.
-Also error handling could be implemented better.
-I a real life solution I would concider testing at the time of implementing the methods or even better write some test before implementing them.
+Go could be better structured and could be unit tested.
+Also error handling could be implemented better in app and api.
+In a real life solution I would concider testing at the time of implementing the methods or even better write some test before implementing them.